Sarah Lonzi was named full-time assistant cross country / track coach in July 2018 and begins her fourth season at St. Bonaventure in 2021.

 Lonzi graduated from Pitt-Bradford with a bachelor's degree in Sports Medicine and also earned her Master of Science in Clinical Health and Physical Activity with a concentration in Exercise Physiology from the University of Pittsburgh.

 Following her collegiate career, she moved to the head of the classroom where she became a visiting instructor of exercise science at UPB.
-She currently serves as an exercise physiologist at Jones Memorial Hospital in Wellsville and also has recently worked as a cardiopulmonary technician at Olean General Hospital.
+She previously worked as an exercise physiologist at Jones Memorial Hospital in Wellsville and also has also served as a cardiopulmonary technician at Olean General Hospital.